jessewroach/cf-basis-environment-plugin/README.md

 Basis is a ColdFusion MVC framework, which can be found at https://github.com/adampresley/cf-basis.

-Inside the environment directory is a configuration file named environmentConfig.txt.
+Inside the environment directory is a configuration file named **environmentConfig.txt**.
 The default file looks like this:

     [
 		{ "name": "Dev", "pattern": "(.*?)(\.*)dev(\.*)(.*?)" },